Cheats guide to camping abroad with kids.

-As well as sites in Northern Europe within easy reach of the UK they also have many in the Mediterranean.
+As well as sites in Northern Europe within easy reach of the UK, they also have many in the Mediterranean.

 At the larger sites, they have free kids clubs and activities during high season, as well as multiple swimming pools.

 So on the surface, the Eurocamp parks look large and noisy; not the sort of relaxed wilder places we prefer.
 However, we weren't disappointed.
-And it certainly takes some of the ‘hassle’ out of camping abroad.
+And it certainly takes some of the 'hassles' out of camping abroad.

-I had wanted to take the kids to the French Alps having spent a great time there camping and whitewater canoeing in the past.
+I had wanted to take the kids to the French Alps, having spent a great time there camping and whitewater canoeing in the past.
 However, we noticed that Eurocamp had a site near Venice in Italy.
-We'd been there as a couple many years ago and thought we could give the kids a holiday in Europe and some “cultural education”.
+We'd been there as a couple, many years ago, and thought we could give the kids a holiday in Europe and some 'cultural education'.

-[pullquote style=”right”]Eurocamp had been recommended to us by a number of people[/wpsm_quote]So thoughts shifted to driving and camping through the French, Swiss, and Italian Alps, and ending up in Venice.
-Unfortunately with summer camps also in the UK, I could not get that much time off work.
+So thoughts shifted to driving and camping through the French, Swiss, and Italian Alps, and ending up in Venice.
+Unfortunately, I could not get that much time off work.
 Flying was the only choice.